yashjadwani/Car_Insuarance_claim_prediction/README.md

-# Car Insuarance Claim Prediction
+# •	Car Insurance Claim Prediction

 This repository contains a Jupyter Notebook that uses machine learning algorithms to predict whether a customer is likely to make a claim on their car insurance policy in the next 6 months.